DaWe35/SkyLive/README.md

 # How to start stream

+If you are NOT a programmer, [SkyLive-GUI](https://github.com/DaWe35/SkyLive-GUI) will be a better choise :)

 - Download & extract the latest binaries from [releases](https://github.com/DaWe35/SkyLive/releases)

-- Register a SkyLive account and scheule a new stream.
+- Register a [SkyLive](https://skylive.coolhd.hu) account and scheule a new stream.

 - Open command prompt and start the uploader with this command: `"C:\\path\to\stream_hls.exe" --record_folder "C:\\path\to\record_here"`